eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 Defining Hosts, commands and services
 '''''''''''''''''''''''''''''''''''''

-.. warning:: It's necessary to read the section :ref:`nagios_centos_7` before proceding to configure.
+.. warning:: It's necessary to read the section :ref:`nagios_centos_7` before proceeding to configure.

 For starting the configuration of the iLO plugin, run the following command: